Air Fryer Potato Wedges [Homemade]

 three russet potatoes on white cutting board

-Wash the potatoes.
+Wash the potatoes well.

 potato wedges cut on white cutting board